EarthScope/es_sfgtools/app/INDEX.md

 - `override` (bool): If `True`, existing data will be overridden.
 - `n_processes` (int): Number of processes to use for processing RINEX data.
 Defaults to `14`.
 - `time_interval` (Optional[int]): Time interval in hours for RINEX file pagination.
 Higher numbers (24 is the max) mean faster processing but higher memory consumption.
 Defaults to `24`.
+- `processing_year` (Optional[int]): Sets the specific calendar years to generate RINEX files from the tiledb array.
+Defaults to `-1` which includes all years.

 ## DFOP00Config
 This configuration class handles settings related to DFOP00 processing.